 Microscopy curricula for easy implementation in lesson planning across grade levels, based on each state’s science teaching standards

-• Standalone Content for Occasional Users
+• Standalone Content for Entry-Level/Basic/Introductory/Foundational Users

 How to describe the microscopy techniques used, including sample preparation and experimental conditions

-• Longer-Form Content for Frequent Users
+• Longer-Form Content for Advanced Users

 More in-depth knowledge of the theory and hands-on experience or skills